Below are some frequently asked questions about the SLC/PAC Expansion. If your questions about the project aren't answered here, you can email us.

 The addition will be a three-story, modern glass construction featuring:

-- Enclosed link from the third floor of the SLC to the third floor of MC, connecting the SLC via the campus tunnel/link network
+- Enclosed link from the second floor of the SLC to the third floor of MC, connecting the SLC via the campus tunnel/link network

 - 150-seat bookable event space ideal for guest speakers and student activities

-- 4500 square feet of lounge space featuring comfortable chairs, couches, tables, and lots of electrical outlets, as well as recreation equipment such as foosball and ping pong tables
+- 4500 square feet of lounge space featuring comfortable chairs, couches, tables, and lots of electrical outlets

 - 14 multipurpose rooms in a variety of sizes, bookable by any student, group, or club